LAThomson/LAThomson.github.io/README.md

 # My personal website

-Here's the code for my personal website, hosted at lathomson\[dot\]net.
+Here's the code for my personal website, hosted at [lathomson.net](https://lathomson.net).
 I'll try and keep this updated when possible!